Employee Handbooks - Work Rules - Employee Conduct: Delaware

 - Delaware is an employment at-will state.
 See Nature of Employment.

-- Delaware's employment discrimination laws protect additional classes of individuals than those protected by federal law.
+- Delaware's employment discrimination laws protect a number of classes of individuals.
 See Discrimination.

 - Delaware employers must comply with unique notification requirements before monitoring employee telephone conversations, email and internet usage.
 See Electronic Monitoring of Employees.